 Insecticides are pesticides used to kill or repel insects and related arthropods.
 They typically target the nervous system (neurotoxins) or metabolism of the insects or other arthropods they are used against, but may also have other modes of action such as growth regulators which affect development.

 Secure your plants from insect pests naturally without harming the environment.
-The best natural insecticide that can be used in vegetable gardens, tree farms and greenhouses where chemical control is restricted or toxic to other forms of life.
-There are wide range of botanical insecticides with various approach as foliar spray, soil drenching spray and granules application.
+The best natural insecticide that can be used in vegetable gardens, tree farms, and greenhouses where chemical control is restricted or toxic to other forms of life.

 Insecticidal soap is a particularly effective option for dealing with pests in the garden.
 Insects are drawn to specific plants and will eat them, but they’ll die if they touch insecticidal soap.